 I think he has a successful presidency.

-Well, I think that if if we look, I think both in terms of building the wall and in terms of rebuilding the American military, recapitalizing the Navy and the Air Force, and in terms of an infrastructure plan.
+Well, I think that if we look, I think both in terms of building the wall and in terms of rebuilding the American military, recapitalizing the Navy and the Air Force, and in terms of an infrastructure plan, President-elect Trump should be developing sort of his set of guidelines and insist on a reform plan, not just a spending plan.

-I mean, you're exactly right, and and uh there's a real expert on this uh named Philip Howard, who has done tremendous work, and he believes that you could cut half the cost out of the system by getting rid of uh totally unnecessary regulatory bureaucracies and letting people go to work actually building things.
+And he believes that you could cut half the cost out of the system by getting rid of totally unnecessary regulatory bureaucracies and letting people go to work actually building things.

 You see this happening right now in North Dakota on this pipeline issue.

-Uh I mean, you get into all of this lawsuits and then demonstrations and then this and then that.
+I mean, you get into all of this lawsuits and then demonstrations and then this and then that.

 And one of those principles has to be some level of competent effectiveness.

-Well, I think that's that's basic.
+Well, I think that's basic.

-And I I do think I do think deficits matter.
+And I do think deficits matter.

 I do think debt matters.

-I I think that's something we've got to pay attention to.
+I think that's something we've got to pay attention to.

 I think we can balance the budget.

-Uh that would generate a one-time payment that would be quite substantial.
+That would generate a one-time payment that would be quite substantial.

 I totally agree.

-And in the meantime, it would also create jobs and it would get people out of poverty, off of food stamps, and paying taxes again, which by the way, is all a lot of the people want.
+And in the meantime, it would also create jobs, and it would get people out of poverty, off of food stamps, and paying taxes again, which, by the way, is all a lot of the people want.

 You know, I think there's a real reason.